Walter U. Lum: Career

 In 1904, Lum, Joseph Lum (no relation) and Ng Gunn reorganized the Native Sons of the Golden State (renamed the Chinese American Citizens Alliance, CACA, in 1915) to support Chinese American rights and oppose the Chinese Exclusion Act of 1882, including a boycott in China of American goods.
 Lum was Grand President of the organization and its governing body the Grand Lodge on different occasions for a total of about twelve years.

 Around 1912 he joined the staff of Young China, the newspaper of the Chinese Nationalist Party in the US for a few years.
 He worked at various times as a reporter, translator and editor.

 He briefly served as vice president and managing director of the Chinese-owned China Mail Steamship Line.
 When financial difficulties increased, Lum received death threats from one of the “fighting tongs” and had to hire bodyguards.
 Eventually, he resigned.

 Many members of CACA had, like Lum, received their formal education in English.
 However, in order for CACA to fully reach out to both immigrant and American-born Chinese, in 1924 Lum founded the Chinese Times newspaper, written in Chinese, and referred by some as the first Chinese language newspaper in the United States.
 By 1929, Chinese Times had the highest circulation among the Chinese newspapers in San Francisco.
 For thirty-five years, Lum served as the editor, managing editor, vice president, and president of the Chinese Times Publishing Company.

 Personal life

 In 1899, Lum married Gum Young Lee (1885–1936).
-She bore him seven children, including daughter Emma Ping Lum (born August 10, 1910).
+They had seven children, including daughter Emma Ping Lum (born August 10, 1910).